 11. Cleveland Indians (93-69, No. 11): The Indians made a gallant effort in light of major injuries to right-handers Corey Kluber and Carlos Carrasco, and now they face tough decisions on how to proceed.
 They’re on the verge of keeping this gang together too long.

 13. Arizona Diamondbacks (85-77, No. 15): Skipper Torey Lovullo deserves a lot of credit for the culture that allowed the team to still finish strong despite losing Paul Goldschmidt, Patrick Corbin, A.J.
-Pollock and eventually Zach Grienke.
+Pollock and eventually Zack Grienke.

 14. Chicago Cubs (84-78, No. 14): Something felt and smelled wrong about this team all season long.
 Manager Joe Maddon was let go at the end of the season, but club president Theo Epstein put rumors of his returning to Boston to bed.
 But I’m not sure the Golden Boy keeps his shine much longer in Chicago.

-15. Philadelphia Phillies (81-81, No. 15): Management overestimated the team's starting pitching capabilities, and luck took away all of the bullpen it had put together.
-While Matt Klentak is GM, it's hard to imagine team president Andy MacPhail is impressed with manager Gabe Kapler.
+15. Philadelphia Phillies (81-81, No. 15): Management overestimated the team’s starting pitching capabilities, and bad luck took away all of the bullpen it had put together.
+While Matt Klentak is GM, it’s hard to imagine team president Andy MacPhail is impressed with manager Gabe Kapler.

-16. Boston Red Sox (84-78, No. 16): The sudden dismissal of team president Dave Dombrowski will mean Red Sox will have all of their focus on picking Mr. or Mrs. Right.
+16. Boston Red Sox (84-78, No. 16): The sudden dismissal of team president Dave Dombrowski means Red Sox will have all of their focus on picking Mr. or Mrs. Right.
 That person will be tasked with getting payroll under control and possibly taking a step backward in an attempt to get back to being an organization that focuses on developing homegrown talent.

 17. San Francisco Giants (77-85, No. 17): The club’s 20-7 run approaching the trade deadline destroyed the best-laid plans of GM Farhan Zaidi.
 The Giants’ big focus this offseason will be on finding manager Bruce Bochy’s replacement as he rides off into the sunset.